-Dr Ken Sneath embarked on a degree in history, gaining first class honours, following retirement from a senior management position in the NHS.
-He subsequently received a Master of Studies degree in English Local History, an MPhil and a PhD in Economic and Social History at the University of Cambridge.
+Following retirement from a senior management position in the NHS, Dr Ken Sneath embarked on academic study in history, achieving a first-class honours degree, a Master of Studies degree in English Local History, an MPhil and a PhD in Economic and Social History at the University of Cambridge.
 His doctoral thesis, 'Consumption, wealth, indebtedness and social structure in early modern England', examined the origins of the consumer revolution in the 18th century.
-He gave the Wolfson lecture in local history, 'A consumer revolution in Huntingdonshire?' in 2009 (published in The Local Historian, 2011).
 Publications include Godmanchester: a celebration of 800 years (2011) and various articles on consumption in early modern England, the hearth tax and funerals in the 17th and 18th centuries.
-He is currently engaged in research at the Faculty of Economics on the industrious and consumer revolutions.
+He is a lecturer in 17th- and 18th-century history and until recently was Assistant Director of Studies for